gravitational/workshop/docker.md

 ### Hello, world

 Docker is as easy as Linux!
-To prove that let us write classic "Hello, World" in Docker
+To prove that let us write classic "Hello, World" in Docker:

 ```bash
 $ docker run busybox echo "hello world"